Beyond the Delay-Doppler Domain: A Time-Frequency Framework for Low-Overhead, Scalable OTFS Channel Estimation: Pilot Overhead Comparison

 The overhead of prior methods that use non-overlapped DD pilot designs~\cite{raviteja2019EmbeddedPilotAided}-\cite{kollengoderamachandran2018MIMOOTFSHighDoppler} is $\eta=N_t[(N_t+1)l_{\tau_{\text{max}}}+N_t][4k_{\nu_{\text{max}}}+1]/(N_tNM)$, which depends on the number of transmit antennas $N_t$.
 This dependence limits the scalability of those methods to large arrays.
 This overhead is also subject to the maximum Doppler and delays.
 As such prior information is not readily available, a larger guard region would need to be used, further increasing the overhead.

-For prior methods that use overlapped DD pilots with shared regions~\cite{shen2019ChannelEstimation}-\cite{zhao2022BlockSparse}, the overhead is reduced to $\eta=N_t[2l_{\tau_{\text{max}}}+1][4k_{\nu_{\text{max}}}+1]/(N_tNM)$, which does not depend on $N_t$ after simplification.
+For prior methods that use overlapped DD pilots with shared regions~\cite{shen2019ChannelEstimation}-\cite{liang2024TwoDimensionalDelayDoppler}, the overhead is reduced to $\eta=N_t[2l_{\tau_{\text{max}}}+1][4k_{\nu_{\text{max}}}+1]/(N_tNM)$, which does not depend on $N_t$ after simplification.
 However, the overhead still depends on the Doppler and delays.
-Additionally, the underlying algorithm, Sparse Bayesian Learning (SBL), requires a large number of pilots to achieve accurate estimation results.
-With the increasing number of pilots, the SBL becomes too slow to be practical.
+Furthermore, this overlapped design causes pilot pollution, which degrades performance as the number of transmit antennas increases.

-Our proposed method reduces the number of information-bearing symbols by \( N_t \) for each TF pilot, resulting in a total pilot overhead of \(\eta = {N_t N_p}/{(N_t N M)}\), where $N_p\approx P_{\tau}+P_{\nu}$.
+Our proposed method reduces the number of information-bearing symbols by \( N_t \) for each TF pilot, resulting in a total pilot overhead of \(\eta = {N_t N_p}/{(N_t N M)}\), where $N_p\approx P_{\tau}+P_{\nu}+P_{\rm random}$.
 This overhead is independent of the number of transmit antennas, ensuring scalability for large MIMO arrays.
 Unlike existing methods (\cite{raviteja2019EmbeddedPilotAided}-\cite{kollengoderamachandran2018MIMOOTFSHighDoppler}), our overhead doesn't depend on channel parameters, thereby avoiding the need for prior channel information and further reducing overhead.
-Our design achieves orthogonality at the receiver, facilitating accurate sensing with a minimal number of pilots.
-Furthermore, increasing $N_p$ enhances the resolution of coarse estimates by refining the discretization of the parameter space.
-This serves to reduce, rather than increase, the overall complexity.
+Our design achieves orthogonality at the receiver, facilitating accurate sensing with minimal pilots and less pilot pollution.

+\Cref{tab:overhead} demonstrates the pilot overhead of different methods.
+As shown, the proposed method has the lowest pilot overhead and is independent of $N_t$ and channel parameters.
+Here, we consider $P_{\rm random}=0$ for simplicity.
+As will be shown in \cref{sec:simulation}, the proposed method can achieve good performance without additional pilots, and can achieve substantial improvement with a small $P_{\rm random}$.
+The overhead of methods of~\cite{shen2019ChannelEstimation}-\cite{liang2024TwoDimensionalDelayDoppler} is independent of $N_t$ but depends on the channel parameter, while the overhead of methods of~\cite{raviteja2019EmbeddedPilotAided}-\cite{kollengoderamachandran2018MIMOOTFSHighDoppler} depends on both $N_t$ and the channel parameters.